JamesTrewern/prolog2/README.md

 # Run Tests

-To run test, use command cargo run with rust and cargo package manager installed.
+First ensure you have installed rust and cargo package manager, this can be found [here] (https://doc.rust-lang.org/cargo/getting-started/installation.html)

-This can be found from here: (https://doc.rust-lang.org/cargo/getting-started/installation.html)
+To run tests use the ```cargo run``` command from the root directory